wireapp/wire-server-deploy/offline/Instrument_monitoring.md

 Follow these guidelines to instrument your deployed wire cluster for monitoring.
 These instructions bring you through  setting up the prometheus operator (with the kube-prometheus-helm stack) to scrape metrics, exposing those metrics as a datasource for Grafana.
 Additionally, if you are using our wire-in-a-box setup, we setup a grafana VM, with dashboards.

 ## Setup Grafana:
+We do not provide grafana instrumentation for the production environment.
+We expect the customers/clients will bring their own grafana instance and can connect the prometheus datasource which will get shipped to production environment.

+If you already have a grafana instance in your environment or you need to configure the grafana for the production we encourage to follow the upstream [grafana installation document](https://grafana.com/docs/grafana/latest/setup-grafana/installation/).

-If there is no existing grafana in your environment then you can setup/install grafana on a VM.
+In a test environment if there is no existing grafana then you can setup/install grafana by configuring a VM.
 Here is how to do it by running couple of scripts, in a virsh (wire-in-a-box) environment:

 ### Configure a VM for grafana